-Austin, capital of state of Texas prides itself on being liberal and independent and above all, ‘different’ from the rest of Texas.
+Austin, capital of the state of Texas, prides itself on being liberal and independent and above all, ‘different’ from the rest of Texas.
 Its recently adopted, unofficial slogan ‘Keep Austin Weird’ is in deference to its residents’ open-minded attitudes and respect for individualism.
 Austinites are easy people to live among, and the city is both affordable and comfortable to live in.
-Despite its humid, hot summers, Austinites have a passion for the outdoors, particularly for water sports, hiking and off road biking.
+Despite its humid, hot summers, Austinites have a passion for the outdoors, particularly for water sports, hiking and off-road biking.

-Austin boasts a technology hub in its northern districts, which earned it the name ‘Silicon Hills’ back in the 1990’s.
-Nevertheless, Austinites tend to avoid big corporate in preference for its local small business community.
+Austin boasts a technology hub in its northern districts, which earned it the moniker ‘Silicon Hills’ back in the 1990s.
+Nevertheless, Austinites tend to eschew big corporate in preference for its local small business community.

 The city of Austin, self-proclaimed "live-music capital of the world" is a hot spot for music.
 Here, musicians of every genre thrive in the city's plentiful venues.

 Austin is also characterized by water; Lady Bird Lake, Lake Austin and Lake Travis provide Austin's residents year-round access to water sports and other activities.
 Lake Travis is 65 miles long and sits on the western edge of Austin.
 It offers sailing, power-boating, fishing, jet skiing, camping, hiking and biking.

 Austinites enjoy the outdoors and take advantage of the city's greenbelt.
 Home to seven-time Tour de France winner Lance Armstrong, Austin boasts a strong biking community.
 Austinites regularly hike and bike the city's abundant nature trails and partake of the region's numerous natural springs and other natural outdoor venues.